for Arise Pendragon.

-The second novel in the four-book series entitled Arthurian Tales has been released.
-Arise Pendragon continues down the treacherous path that laid open at the end of Ambrosius Aureliani.
+The second novel in the four-book series entitled Arthurian Tales continues down the treacherous path revealed at the end of Ambrosius Aureliani.

 Young Artorius and Merlinus flee from their home near Aureliani in war-torn Gaul.
 Soon though, a patrol from the federated army of King Theodoric I intercepts them.

 Their struggle to reach Britain leads them through many episodes of legendary status over the span of several years.

 Purchase a copy of Arise Pendragon at Amazon.com.

 Or, through Pay Pal.

 Read the first four chapters of Arise Pendragon now!!!

 Read a new review for Arise Pendragon from Kirkus Reviews.

 Midwest Book Review calls Arise Pendragon "Exciting, dramatic, and firmly grounded in research and scholarship."

 BlueInk Review says "readers are in for a treat, as Mintz invests the story of young Artorius with pathos, offering a different take on the legend–one that's sure to delight fans of the tales of Camelot."